hugonteifeh/func-list/README.md

 ## Functions

-Some points that are worth mentioning:
+Some poNumbers that are worth mentioning:

 - All the functions and their function-arguements are curried.
 - The lazy functions are the functions that return